 – I think Instagram converts really well because you get to chat with people in real-time and get to know them a bit.
 You create a relationship with your users.

 As a marketplace grows, offering everyone a personal touch becomes more difficult.
 Studiotime recently tried to scale the personal approach by using Facebook's new messenger bot platform.
 They launched the Studiotime concierge in September 2016.

 – It only took a few hours to build, and I think it offers a really nice personal experience.
 You can simply ask questions from the bot and it answers.
 Right now, you can use the bot to search for suitable studios, but in the future, you'll hopefully be able to also book through it.

-Thanks to Sharetribe, they didn’t need their own development team, which allowed them to reduce costs.
+Thanks to Sharetribe, they didn't need their own development team, which allowed them to reduce costs.
 They were also able to launch quickly, which allowed them to start the learning process right away.
-This was vital, as they soon discovered that the initial business model they had in mind was not really working.
+This was vital, as they soon discovered that the initial business model for the marketplace they had in mind was not really working.

 – We originally thought our revenue would come from commissions from bookings.
 However, we soon discovered it was tricky to get the studios to adapt their invoicing practices to our booking system.